Great Clips: Business model

-The company is known for no-appointment, no-frills salons that provide customers with affordable haircuts.
-The stripped-down salons are, as CEO Rob Goggins has said, "Not flashy or sexy, but a very solid business model."
+The company is known for no-appointment, no-frills salons that provide customers with haircuts.
+The stripped-down salons are, as president Rob Goggins has said, "Not flashy or sexy, but a very solid business model."

 Lean investment and operating costs of franchises have enabled Great Clips to provide low-priced services and has led to 10-year growth for the company.

-The salons have been noted as a good investment, as they are a low-cost franchise with high growth potential.
+Great Clips has marketed itself as a low-cost franchise with high growth potential.
 As noted by Kiplingers, "The company has seen steady business, even during the Great Recession, because consumers tend to spend on grooming in both good times and bad."

 Innovation

 Online check-in

 In 2011, Great Clips launched online check-in, the industry's first real-time check-in application, allowing customers to check wait times and add their names to the wait list before they visit the salon.
 The app has been downloaded more than 5 million times and is used by about 20% of its customers.
 During the ongoing COVID-19 pandemic, where usage of many online shopping, social media, and other services has increased dramatically, the engagement on the Great Clips App has tripled.
 This has resulted in higher online check-ins, as customers choose to wait in their vehicles or do shopping at surrounding stores as they wait.
 According to Great Clips franchisee polls, "It's around 70% in the majority of salons.
 Salons with working receptionists can see numbers as high as 85%."